Volume I: Mandate, Context, Issues

 A researcher observes:

-We turn now to recent educational policy in Ontario in order to understand how the publicly funded system has met the challenges of the
+We turn now to recent educational policy in Ontario in order to understand how the publicly funded system has met the challenges of the past 30 years.

 More recent educational history